JohnCoene/packer/docs/guide/docs.md

 Webpack itself doesn't enable documenting but certainly facilitates it.
-Documenting JavaScript code should be familiar to R programmers as very much resembles roxygen2.
+Documenting JavaScript code should be familiar to R programmers as it very much resembles roxygen2.

+## Code

 Within the JavaScript code we add special comments and tags, just as we do with roxygen2, many of the tags themselves also